sundbp/bberg/README.md

     $ bberg_drb_server

-To create a stand alone executable do the following (after checking out the git repo):
+To create a stand alone executable do the following from a CMD prompt after checking out the git repo (for example it does't work from within cygwin):

+    $ gem install rawr
     $ bundle install
     $ bundle install --deployment --without development
     $ rake bberg:create_exe

 This creates a folder with a .exe in ../bberg-package/windows/

+NOTE: you need rawr installed (outside of bundler) for this to work.
+We can't use rawr inside of bundler since we then get a copy of rawr among the vendor gems.

 ## Copyright